-The load calculation is the first step of the HVAC design process of a new heating and air conditioning system.
-HVAC designers are able to accurately determine the total amount of heat that is lost through the home during the cooler months, and the total amount of heat that is gained through the home during the warmer months.
-Through a complex series of calculations and inputs, the HVAC designer is able to analyze the thermal characteristics of the building.
-In addition, a load calculation also takes into consideration other factors such as the home’s geographic location, orientation to the sun, envelope tightness, duct leakage, lights and appliances.
-The load calculation’s purpose is to help determine the homeowner’s comfort level which includes the removal of humidity in the air.
+The load calculation is the first step of the design process of a new heating and air conditioning system.
+HVAC designers are able to determine the total amount of heat that is lost through the home during the cooler months, and the total amount of heat that is gained in the home during the warmer months.
+In addition, a load calculation takes into consideration factors such as the home’s geographic location, orientation to the sun, envelope tightness, duct leakage, lights, and appliances.
+The purpose of the load calculation is to determine the homeowner’s comfort level and remedy the situation if something is wrong.

-Whole House or Block HVAC Load Calculations provide the heating and cooling loads for the entire home.
-This type of load calculation is used when there is no need to design or modify an existing duct system.
-Whole house load calculations are commonly used to determine the correct HVAC equipment size and match-up that is required when replacing the HVAC system in an existing home.
+These calculations provide the heating and cooling loads for the entire home.
+This type of calculation is used when there is no need to design or modify an existing duct system.
+Whole-house load calculations are commonly used to determine the correct HVAC equipment size that is required when replacing the HVAC system in an existing home.

-Room-by-Room Load Calculations provide the heating and cooling loads for each individual room within the home.
-In addition to the information produced by a block load calculation, the Room-by-Room method also determines the amount of air that is required to heat and cool each individual room.
+These calculations provide the heating and cooling loads for individual rooms within the home.
+In addition to the information produced by a block load calculation, the room-by-room method determines the amount of air that is required to heat and cool each individual room.
 This information is critical when determining the individual duct sizes as well as the size and overall layout of the duct system.

-Air Conditioners are given a number which represents how efficient an air conditioner would be if it is kept clean, maintained, and properly installed.
+Air Conditioners are given a number that represents how efficient an air conditioner is as long as it is kept clean, maintained regularly, and properly installed.
 This number is called a SEER rating (Season Energy Efficiency Rating).
-SEER rating determines the efficiency of your air conditioning system.
-Older air conditioners can be as inefficient as a 6 SEER or worse, and some air conditioners that are only a few years old can be rated at 10 SEER.
+New air conditioners have a minimum 14 SEER rating although many are ranked higher.
+Older air conditioners can be as inefficient as a 6 SEER or worse.
 These units were most likely built before the latest efficiency regulations.
-New air conditioners have a minimum 14 SEER rating and many are ranked higher.

-The right air conditioning unit can enhance the comfort in your home or business dramatically and save you money on your utility bills.
-We are experts at recommending the right size and capacity unit for your home or business.
-We pay particular attention to matching the air conditioning unit with your furnace to maximize energy efficiency, while providing the maximum comfort level possible.
+The right air conditioning unit can drastically improve the comfort in your home or business and save you money on your utility bills.
+Our experts can recommend the correct size and capacity unit for your home or business.
+We pay particular attention to matching the air conditioning unit with your furnace to maximize energy efficiency in your home or office.

 We offer a variety of manufacturer’s products specifically designed for your needs and budget.
-Often times, manufacturers will offer exceptional incentives on air conditioners and furnace combination packages.
-Our Comfort Specialists are especially knowledgeable regarding these offers from manufacturers, and we do everything we can to help our customers receive the maximum benefits of both manufacturer and utility company rebates.
+You may notice that manufacturers will offer exceptional incentives on air conditioners and furnace combination packages.
+Our Comfort Specialists are especially knowledgeable regarding these offers, and we do everything we can to help our customers receive the maximum benefits of both manufacturer and utility company rebates.